IRB racing: Overview

-Since 2001, the rescue events have included the basic Surf Rescue, the Mass Rescue, the Tube Rescue, a Team Relay Rescue, and the Assembly Rescue.
-Each rescue is simulated by a team representing their particular club.
-For most events, the team consists of an IRB driver, a crew person, and a patient, though this is not the case with regard to the Team Relay, and Mass Rescue events (see below).
+The IRB rescue events have the Rescue Surf Rescue, the Mass Rescue, the Tube Rescue, a Team Relay Rescue, and the Assembly Rescue.

+Each event is simulated rescue by a team representing their particular club.
+For most events, the team consists of an Driver, a Crew person, and a Patient, though this is not the case with regard to the Team Relay, and Mass Rescue events where additional drivers, crew members and patients are involved.